Chinese Braised Pork Belly – Dong Po Rou

 Pro Tips

-- Remember to soak the pork belly in boiling water for 10 minutes to eliminate the bad odor.
+- Make your pork belly fragrant – Blanch the pork belly in boiling water for 10 minutes to remove impurities and odor.

 Storage